 The symptom describe are not unlike what one with an unintegrated Shadow Side of their personality would display.
 These symptoms would worsen the longer the dark aspects of the personality go uninvestigated and unattended.
 The longer the duration the more pronounced the behavior.

-The article stated that people with this disorder often go as much as 10 years without being diagnosed.
-This would tend to strengthen the position of the longer the dark side of personality goes unintegrated the more abberrant the behavior.
+The article stated that people with this disorder often go as long as 10 years without being diagnosed.
+This would tend to strengthen the position of " the longer the dark side of personality goes without becoming integrated the more pronounced the behavior".
 If a person with this disorder can go 10 years without treatment this supports the idea that the disorder increases over time, until it becomes unbearable and treatment is sought.

-If properly diagnosed and if steps are taken to reintegrate the shadow side of the personality, much suffering can be avoided.
-This can often be accomplished with limited or no need for medicating the person being treated.
+Much suffering can be avoided If this condition is properly diagnosed and steps are taken to reintegrate the shadow side of the personality, This can often be accomplished with limited or no need for medicating the person being treated.

 Steps Toward Reintegration